Maggie JoyceSchool Nurse Leader978-671-3625 978-671-3649School Nurse Asst LPN978-671-3624 978-671-3649 School Nurse 978-671-3625 978-671-3649

 If your student requires medical accommodations at any time during the school year, please contact the school nurses’ office.
 These include, but are not limited to, injuries, chronic illness and surgeries.
 Proper documentation is required from student’s care provider.
 Documentation can be provided to the nurses’ office and appropriate staff will be notified as needed.

 Forms may be mailed to the school with ATTN: School Nurse, dropped off by your student, faxed, or scanned and emailed.
-Please be sure to send in/submit these form as soon as possible, as it is important that we know as much information about your student from the start.
+Please be sure to send in/submit these forms as soon as possible, as it is important that we know as much information about your student from the start.
 If conditions or medications change throughout the school year, please be sure to update the Shawsheen school nurses’ office.